 Other common features of adblocking software include whitelisting specific websites to support content creators, allowing ads following "Acceptable Ads" guidelines, and basic tools for blocking access to malicious websites or annoyances.

-Adblockers are most typically free and easy-to-install browser extensions, such as AdBlock Plus and AdBlock, but can also be standalone software, network DNS filters, or even hardware solutions.
-Basic adblocking features are also built into popular browsers out-of-the-box, such as Chrome or Edge settings to block pop-up ads.
+Adblockers are most typically free and easy-to-install browser extensions, such as AdBlock Plus, uBlock Origin, Adblocker Ultimate or AdBlock.
+Adblockers can also be standalone software such as AdGuard or AdLock, network DNS filters, or even hardware solutions.
+Basic adblocking features are also built into popular browsers out-of-the-box, including Google Chrome adblock, Firefox adblock, Safari adblock, or Edge settings to block pop-up ads.

 What is a Tracking Blocker?